CliftonStrengths® Strategic Talent Theme

 Those with ‘Strategic’ in their top 5 CliftonStrengths (formerly Gallup StrengthsFinder) profiling result have a unique ability to quickly weigh various alternatives to determine the best option.
 They dislike environments that are rigid where there is a fixed way of achieving an outcome.
 People who have Strategic as their dominant talent theme are easily excited to examine current possibilities to explore new and better ways to achieve an outcome.
 This is especially so if others have tried and failed.
 Simply put, a peak experience happens when the Strategic person generates a brilliant and effective strategy that trumps all previous (failed) attempts.

-In my last business venture, both Jason and myself had the Strategic theme as one of our dominant CliftonStrengths themes.
-That had been very helpful.
+In my previous business venture, my co-Founder, Jason and myself had the Strategic theme as one of our dominant CliftonStrengths themes.
 Whenever we got into a disagreement because of our differences in perspectives, we would use our Strategic theme to align ourselves.
-We asked the questions "what options do we have and how can we move forward?"
+We asked the question "what options do we have and how can we move forward?"
 This allowed us to lay out the cards and choose the option that would bring us forward.
-Having the Strategic theme also helped both of us to know that our different perspectives could be leveraged on in light of a common purpose - whatever we do together as a team, it must position the company to move forward and achieve better results.
+Having the Strategic theme also helped both of us to know that our different perspectives could be leveraged in light of a common purpose - whatever we do together as a team, it must position the company to move forward and achieve better results.

 How can a person with Strategic grow this talent theme into a Strength?
 I will like to suggest a few ways.